The high amount that Cruz Azul must pay for the 44 yellow cards received

 Opening 2021

 Cruz Azul was the team that received the most yellow cards in the tournament, with 44.
-It owes something like $ 9,000 to the Mexican Soccer Federation.
+It owes something like 9 thousand dollars to the Mexican Soccer Federation.

 + Without moving from the Azteca